 - for NANPA's e-newsletter.
 A charter member, he has twice been a keynote speaker in addition to serving on the NANPA Board of Directors.
 Jim was one of the original coordinators for NANPA's Youth Scholarship Program.
-Jim served as MC for the NANPA summits in 2005 and 2010, where he was co-MC with his son Carson, who was ten at the time.
+Jim served as MC for the NANPA summits in 2005 and 2010, the later where he was co-MC with his son Carson, who was ten at the time.
 Jim served as editor of NANPA's Desk Reference Handbook and has been a seminar speaker, tour and workshop leader for various NANPA summits and regional events.

 Jim served as a national correspondent for the online magazine, Wildlife Watchers and was an associate for the on-line Nature of Writing workshop program.
 Jim served as an advisor for the Center of Wildlife Information.